Family Food on the Table

 4.65 from 14 votes

-A 30-minute soup filled with veggies and deliciously creamy while still being very light!
+Healthy creamy chicken and wild rice soup is filled with veggies and deliciously creamy while still being very light.
+Plus the recipe is ready in just 30 minutes!

 Prep Time5 minutes mins